urbit/old-doc/reference/hoon/library/3bD.md

 Scan with `;"`-interpolated parsers.

+A- here there be monsters, monsters of my making.
+But the basic idea is you use `;"` (which currently is parsed by sail but shouldn't be) to mix literal text and [++rule]s, and apply this to text which is a correspending mixture of aforementioned literals and sections parsable by the relevant rules. ++parsf is the parser form that combines a tape-rule mix into one big ++rule, ++norm being a parsf internal that winnows the `;"` result into a list of discriminate literals and rules, and ++bill doing the actual composing: ++$:parsf just adds a layer that collapses the result list to a tuple, such that (scanf "foo 1 2 bar" ;"foo {dem} {dem} bar") parses [1 2] and not [1 2 ~].

 ```
 ~zod/try=> `[p=@ud q=@ud]`(scanf "Score is 5 to 2" [;"Score is {n} to {n}"]:n=dim:ag)
 [p=5 q=2]